py2ai/py2ai.github.io/_posts/2022-05-03-Video-streaming-and-car-control-with-Python.md

 categories: [Raspberry Pi Programming Series]
 featured-img: raspberrypicarcontrol
 mathjax: true
-summary:  This tutorial is about running Flask Application and Controlling car from Clients' webpage
+description:  This tutorial is about running Flask Application and Controlling car from Clients' webpage
 ---

 Hi friends!
 Today's tutorial is Part 04 of the Raspberry Pi (RPi) learning series.
 Raspberry Pi zero W has limited resources in terms of compute power as compare